ricardozanini/raffle/README.md

 Access the URL: `http://localhost:8080/<hashtag for the raffle>`

 NOTE: Under the [Standard Search  API](https://developer.twitter.com/en/docs/tweets/search/overview), only the 7 last days are included in the result.
+Twitter4j uses the [search operator](https://developer.twitter.com/en/docs/tweets/search/guides/standard-operators) to perform searches.

 ## Criteria for the Raffle